Flux-JS-Componet-Framework/FluxJS-Core/ReadME.md

 await createApp(/* root component */, /* render element */)
 ```
 As you see in the example above, we just use the `Component` method that is exposed to
-you from the ActiveJS `import`.
+you from the FluxJS `import`.
 This method will fetch your template component file, and
 convert it into a usable component which can now be passed to the `createApp` function.

 ## Mounting the App